leonsimpson23/intuishell-proof-anchor/README.md

 # IntuiShell — Authorship Anchor Repository

-This repository intentionally contains **no functional source code**.
+This repository intentionally contains **no functional source code**

 It exists solely to establish dated authorship, research direction, and capability scope of a governed execution environment developed independently by the author.
 The underlying system is a authority enforcement boundary that enforces authority, constraint validation, and verification prior to system-level actions.